 Ingredient Notes

-- Vegetable Oil- Adds moisture into this cake; there is no butter or vegan baking stick.
+- Vegetable Oil- Adds moisture into these cupcakes; there is no butter or vegan baking stick

 - Marshmallows- I use gf/vegan ones like in my Chocolate Chip Marshmallow Cookies.
-Regular size for the middle and a roasted mini for the top.
+Use regular size marshmallows for the middles and roasted mini marshmallows for the tops like I use in my Vegan Hot Chocolate.

 - Chocolate- You can use whatever chocolate you like.
 Simply press it down into the middle of the marshmallow after they come out of the oven.